 Indigenous Word of the Week:

-We're learning a word each week in one of the six languages spoken in Treaty 4 this summer.
+We learned a word each week in one of the six languages spoken in Treaty 4 this summer.
 Check out our Facebook, Twitter, or Instagram every Tuesday for the latest edition of our 30 second video tutorials.

 1 - Indigenous Word of the Week - Hello in Michif